VVolfBite/DancerPage/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: I'm leading the DANCE (Data And Network CoordinatE) Group, and looking for self-motivated students to work with me at BUPT.
-Please feel free to drop me an email with your CV after reading [this](./dance_group.pptx).

 interests:
   - Data Driven Network